jenkinsci/atlassian-bitbucket-server-integration-plugin/readme.md

 Bitbucket Server instances are added and configured at the system level.
 Once they’re added users can select them from the SCM when creating a Jenkins job.
 You must add at least one Bitbucket Server instance to Jenkins.

-When adding a Bitbucket Server instance you must add at least one Bitbucket Server [personal access token](https://confluence.atlassian.com/display/BitbucketServer/personal+access+tokens).
+When adding a Bitbucket Server instance you must add at least one Bitbucket Server [personal access token](https://confluence.atlassian.com/display/BitbucketServer/personal+access+tokens) and all tokens added must have project admin permissions.
 Doing this allows users to automatically set up build triggers when creating a Jenkins job.
-For this to work the tokens you add must have project admin permissions.

 Watch our [video](https://youtu.be/0-FugzVYJQU) to find out how to do this, or see below for written instructions.